galtx-centex/galtx-centex.github.io/_greyhounds/kelly.md

 dob: 2018-06-04
 pic: kelly.jpg
 ---
 Howdy!
 My name is Kelly; I was born and raised right here in Texas.
 Not to brag, but the first thing you'll notice about me is my beauty.
 I have a soft fawn and white coat, with gorgeous eyes.
 My eyeliner is perfection.
-I get along well with the two resident Greyhounds in my foster home, but small pets activate my prey drive.
-I walk well on a loose leash until I encounter a lizard, or other interesting critter to chase.
-My foster family is working to curb this :(
-I dislike the crate, but I really don't need it, as I have perfect house manners.
-I am confident, sweet and smart.
+I am confident, sweet and smart with perfect house manners.
 I love my people, and always want to be near them.
+I enjoy a vigorous walk in the morning and then will lounge around the house in true Greyhound fashion.
+Stuffed toys are fun to pounce on and play with on days when it's too hot outside.

+Kelly would prefer a house without stairs and definitely without small pets.